One final viral infusion: Trump’s move to block travel from Europe triggered chaos and a surge of passengers from the outbreak’s center

 The travel mayhem was triggered by many of the same problems that plagued the U.S. response to the pandemic from the outset: Early warnings were missed or ignored.
 Coordination was chaotic or nonexistent.
 Key agencies fumbled their assignments.
 Trump’s errant statements undermined his administration’s plans and endangered the public.

 “We kept foreign nationals out of the country but not the virus,” said Tom Bossert, who served as adviser of homeland security at the White House until last year.
+The move to restrict travel came when it was more urgent to arrest the spread of infections already in the United States, Bossert said.
 “That was a strategic miscalculation.”

 This article tracing the administration’s response to the Europe threat is based on interviews with dozens of current and former U.S. officials, as well as public health experts, airline executives and passengers.
 Some spoke on the condition of anonymity to offer candid assessments of events, decisions and internal administration debates.